 Reporting Real Life, Telling True Stories

-For all their historical and institutional differences, documentary film and journalism intersect in their commitment to depicting real life.
-Join us in Columbia, Missouri, February 27–28 as a dynamic group of scholars, filmmakers and film critics engage in a series of thoughtful and energetic discussions about these intersections of documentary film and journalism and the implications for America’s media of the future.
-The second year of Based on a True Story: The Intersection of Documentary Film and Journalism will analyze further the intersection of nonfiction storytelling forms, advocacy in that storytelling, and the cultural and ethical implications of the convergence between journalism and documentary film.
+Join us once again in Columbia, Missouri, from February 26–28 as a dynamic group of scholars, filmmakers and film critics engage in a series of thoughtful and energetic discussions about these intersections of documentary film and journalism and the implications for America’s media of the future.
+The third year of Based on a True Story: The Intersection of Documentary Film and Journalism will again set about analyzing the intersection of nonfiction storytelling forms, advocacy in that storytelling, and the cultural and ethical implications of the convergence between journalism and documentary film.

-An interdisciplinary group of scholars at the University of Missouri — sponsored by the Mizzou Advantage Program — has partnered again with the True/False Film Festival to continue a tradition of light-hearted yet serious-minded discussions about documentary film.
+An interdisciplinary group of scholars at the University of Missouri — sponsored by the Mizzou Advantage Program — will be partnering again with the True/False Film Festival to continue our tradition of light-hearted yet serious-minded discussions about documentary film.
 Conference attendees will spend time engaging with some of the top thinkers, purveyors, and practitioners of documentary film.
-(The perfect warm-up to the tenth annual True/False Film Festival, February 28 – March 3, 2013!)
+It will be the perfect warm-up to the eleventh annual True/False Film Festival, February 27 – March 2, 2014!

-The conference begins on Wednesday evening, February 27, with a screening and Q&A with Academy Award nominated filmmaker Kirby Dick.
-On Thursday, the discussion continues with four panels scheduled throughout the day, along with refreshment and lunch breaks to provide ample opportunity for interaction with the conference participants and attendees.
+The conference begins on Wednesday evening with a screening and Q&A. On Thursday, the discussion continues with four panels scheduled throughout the day, along with refreshment and lunch breaks to provide ample opportunity for interaction with the conference participants and attendees.

 We hope you’ll join us for the conference and choose to stay on in Columbia for the True/False Film Festival, considered by many industry insiders as the best national documentary film festival.